xiangp126/CrossLv/doc/vscode.md

 <a id=pythonjump></a>
 #### Python function cannot jump to its definition
-~~Install Pylance in vscode extension market~~

-then change `python language server` in the settings from Default to Microsoft
+~~Install Pylance in vscode extension market, then change `python language server` in the settings from Default to Microsoft~~

+root cause is you did not set `Python Search Path` well.
+When you open terminal->problems, there're so many errors associated with unresolved and undefined.

+Open `Settings`, type _env_ you can find one field named `Python: Env File`, the default value is `${workspaceFolder}/.env`

+so goto your workspaceFolder and create the file .env (if not exist)

+say, you want to add absolute `/xx/isilon/test-qa/lib` into the search path, then add one line into .env:

+    PYTHONPATH=/xx/isilon/test-qa/lib

+or something like this if PYTHONPATH already exist, separated each PATH by colon:

+    PYTHONPATH=${PYTHONPATH}:/xx/isilon/test-qa/lib

 <a id=troubleshooting></a>
 ### Troubleshooting using VSCode